Remember when Aperol Spritzes were suddenly everywhere? This is a bottle that shows you're one step ahead of all that.

 Ways to Enjoy

 Classic: Dead simple, add to your favorite sparkling beverage of the moment -- Spindrift, Izze, LaCroix, even Prosecco.
-What you get is a fruity, fizzy, light refresher that won't slow you down.
+What you get is a fruity, fizzy, light refresher for those low-ABV days.

 Aromatized wines are wines flavored with fruit, spices, and florals, in addition to alcohol.
 Think botanicals and bitter herbs.